rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 2. **Aspect Ratio Verification:**

    - For each stream, the test:
-     - Retrieves the available aspect ratios using `self.testtvSettings.getAspectRatio()`.
+     - Retrieves the supported Aspect Ratio.
      - Sets each aspect ratio and prompts the user with a Yes/No question to confirm the setting:
        - **"Has AspectRatio {aspectRatio} applied?
 (Y/N):"**
        - The user should respond with **Y** for Yes if the aspect ratio is applied correctly or **N** for No if it is not.